Alcohol and Drugs

 6. Criminal and Legal Sanctions Associated with Drug and Alcohol Use

-Student Affairs and the Department of Public Safety maintain a list of the legal sanctions associated with alcohol and drug abuse.
+The Department of Public Safety maintain a list of the legal sanctions associated with alcohol and drug abuse.
 In general, severe sanctions may be imposed upon an individual who manufactures, distributes or possesses controlled substances such as marijuana, cocaine, crack or prescription drugs.
 The penalties may be doubled for offenses occurring on or near the College.
 These penalties include fines and imprisonment.